ZornLab/Mona/README.md

 ## Data preparation

-If you are not familiar with single cell analysis, we recommended preparing your datasets with Mona's included functions, which follow the best practices in Seurat.
+If you are not familiar with single cell analysis, we recommended preparing your datasets with Mona's included functions.
 Here is an example for processing a single dataset:

 ```
 counts <- Read10X("raw_data/dataset")